 From the person profile, click the button in the Admin Toolbar.
 This will display a block properties button for each block on the page.
-Hover over the badge container block and select its button.
+Hover over the badge container block that you want to add a badge to and select its button.
 The Badges page pictured below will appear, where you can select your new badge to have it added to the bar.